Andrew Yang Says Joe Biden’s Focus On Resurrecting Barack Obama’s Legacy Is Going ‘Backwards In Time’

 “So he knows when someone’s not someone he wants to mess with,” he added.

 RealClearPolitics reports that Yang is currently in sixth place in the Democratic field with 2.6 percent support.
-Ahead of him is Biden with 30.4 percent, Elizabeth Warren with 17.1 percent, Bernie Sanders with 16.3 percent, Kamala Harris with 6.6 percent and Pete Buttigieg with 4.6 percent.
+Ahead of him is Biden with 30.4 percent, Elizabeth Warren with 17.1 percent, Bernie Sanders with 16.3 percent, Kamala Harris with 6.6 percent, and Pete Buttigieg with 4.6 percent.

 Per The Inquisitr, Yang’s rise into the top six hasn’t led to an appropriate degree of media coverage — both digital and broadcast — compared to lesser-polling candidates.